 For example, let’s say you need a new work laptop for $1,000.
 You have less than a grand in your account now, but you’ll have much more than that after your first payday.
 But you need a work laptop to work!

-You could put it on credit, but unless you’re within a 0% introductory APR period, you’ll be subject to high credit card interest.
+You could put it on credit, but unless you’re within a 0% introductory APR period, you’ll be charged interest at a pretty high rate.

 Read more: Best Low-Interest Credit Cards

 You could take out a personal loan, but you’ll almost certainly be subject to around 6% to 10% interest.
-Plus, the turnaround time for personal loans can take up to a week, whereas most BNPL apps will approve you instantly.
+Plus, the turnaround time for personal loans can take up to a week, whereas most BNPL apps will give you a spending limit instantly.

 And you definitely aren’t considering getting a payday loan because they’re evil and ruin lives.